 Who Can Apply For a Long-Term Loan?

-Due to the different types of long-term loans available, a long-term loan can be available to applicants from different backgrounds.
+Due to the different types of loans available, a long-term loan can be available to applicants from different backgrounds.
 Those who don't have assets can still apply for a loan, although the amount offered could be lower than with a secured option.
 Similarly, those with assets can receive a large loan over a long period of time, using their assets as collateral.

 How to Ensure a Lender is Genuine